-In this page we discuss how to trademark a phrase.
+In this page we discuss how to trademark a phrase, saying, quote or term as a trademark.
+This includes how to trademark a phrase for a t shirt.
 While we also discuss how to copyright a phrase and how to patent a phrase, generally trademark protection applies here instead of copyright protection or patent protection.

-The process of filing and receiving a trademark for a phrase can be broken down into the following 7 steps:
+The process of filing and receiving a trademark for a phrase, saying, quote or term can be broken down into the following 7 steps:

 Select the Trademark

-For the best chance of having your phrase approved as a trademark, you should choose as unique a phrase as possible which will provide you with the strongest trademark.
+For the best chance of having your phrase, saying, quote or term approved as a trademark, you should choose as unique a term as possible which will provide you with the strongest trademark.
 The absolute strongest type of trademark is a fanciful trademark.
 A fanciful trademark is a phrase that does not already exist in the English language.
 Instead, it is made up solely to function as a trademark.
 For example, Exxon and Polaroid are examples fanciful names that had no meaning prior to their use as trademarks.
 These types of trademarks are inherently distinctive and, thus, easier to protect.

 Down one notch on the strength scale is an arbitrary trademark.
 Though not completely made up, an arbitrary trademark has no relation to the goods or services at issue.
 Apple for phones and computers is an example.
 A suggestive trademark can also be a good choice, while a descriptive trademark usually is not.
 Lastly, generic trademarks are never a good choice because they cannot be protected.

-In addition to choosing a specific phrase, you will also need to consider which goods and services your trademark will apply to because this is an essential element of your trademark filing.
+In addition to choosing a specific term, you will also need to consider which goods and services your trademark will apply to because this is an essential element of your trademark filing.

 Conduct a Trademark Search

-Having a trademark attorney do a trademark search is probably the most important step in trademarking a phrase.
+Having a trademark attorney do a trademark search is probably the most important step in trademarking a phrase, saying, quote or term.
 Skipping a professional search can lead to trademark infringement issues and thus can cost you lots of time and money down the road.
 We do a $300 flat fee trademark search in which we search the USPTO database in addition to business names, domain names, and a common law search.
 While you might try to do a knockout search on your own, only an experienced trademark lawyer should do a trademark search.

 Prepare Your Application

+Preparing a trademark application is the same regardless of whether you are applying for a phrase, saying, quote or term.
 You will need to prepare an official trademark application to the USPTO.
-Basic information required includes the trademark being applied for, the goods or services at issue, and the trademark owner’s name and address.
-You have two options regarding the basis of your trademark application for a phrase.
+Basic information required includes the trademark saying being applied for, the goods or services at issue, and the trademark owner’s name and address.
+You have two options regarding the basis of your trademark application for a term.

 The first is “use in commerce.”
-This means that you have already used the phrase on goods or services in the marketplace.
+This means that you have already used the saying on goods or services in the marketplace.

-The second option is the “intent to use” basis, meaning that you have not yet used the phrase on your products or services, but you have a bonafide intent to do so.
-At a minimum, this means that you have some written plans to sue the phrase as a trademark.
+The second option is the “intent to use” basis, meaning that you have not yet used the term on your products or services, but you have a bonafide intent to do so.
+At a minimum, this means that you have some written plans to use the phrase as a trademark.